Get E-Book

 });

-The options object also supports family and lookup. family constrains address family. lookup supplies a custom lookup function with the same basic shape as dns.lookup().
+The options object also supports family and lookup. family constrains the address family. lookup supplies a custom lookup function with the same basic shape as dns.lookup().

 const socket = net.connect({